ocsf/ocsf-docs/FAQs/Schema FAQ.md

 ---

 ## How do I use the Actor object?
 The Actor object is intended for use in event classes when knowledge of one entity that is initiating or causing some action on another entity.
-For example, if one process spawns another process, or deletes a file, the first process is the actor in the activity.
+For example, a process deleting a file is the actor in a Filesystem Activity event.

 From a structural standpoint, the `actor` attribute avoids name collisions with the other end of the activity in cases where a process acts on another process, as those attribute names would be in contention at the same level within the class.